Your WordPress database contains all of your site's information - so naturally, if it goes down, it is a very stressful experience.

-You need to find and click the phpMyAdmin button.
+Next, you'll need to find and click on the phpMyAdmin button.

 If your control panel looks different, don't be concerned.

-Most hosting providers use cPanel (shown here), but if your host provides alternative management software, that won't be a problem.
+Most hosting providers use cPanel (shown here), but if your host provides another cPanel alternative or management software, that won't be a problem.
 No matter what control panel you have, phpMyAdmin will probably be located under a 'Databases' header.

 phpMyAdmin is a Linux based database manager.
 It's the program most web hosts use to manage WordPress databases.